niplav/site/turning.md

-This image details shows one intransitive case: We always prefer more `$b$`, *except* that we prefer pure `$a$` to pure `$b$` (I may display this preference: In the case of cake with fruit, I always prefer less fruit and more cake, *but* I usually prefer pure fruit to pure cake).
+This image details shows one intransitive case: We always prefer more `$b$`, *except* that we prefer pure `$a$` to pure `$b$` (I may display this preference in my personal life: In the case of cake with fruit, I always prefer less fruit and more cake, *but* I usually prefer pure fruit to pure cake).

 ![](./img/turning/intrans_lott_2.jpg)